adbar/trafilatura/docs/url-management.rst

 On the command-line
 ~~~~~~~~~~~~~~~~~~~

-Most fonctions are also available through a command-line utility:
+Most functions are also available through a command-line utility:

 .. code-block:: bash